drehnstrom/spanner-examples/spanner-labs/1-Creating Spanner Instances and Databases (Console)/instructions/en.md

 SELECT * FROM MyTable;
 ```

-12. Examine the reults in the Console.
+12. Examine the results in the Console.
+You can also click on the __Data__ tab on the side to browse the data.

 ![Query Results](img/query-results.png)